thesachinsingh/to-do/README.md

 # To-do-App
-Simple to do list page
+Simple to do list app
 ## Step 1 : clone the repo using ```git clone https://github.com/thesachinsingh/to-do.git``` in your terminal.

 ## Step 2 : write ```python app.py``` in your terminal to run it on localhost